 Greetings!
 Please allow me to introduce myself.
 My name is Max Elijah Grossman.
-I was born on March 19, 1967 in Minneapolis, Minnesota and am the eldest of the three children of Richard and Joan Grossman.
+I was born in Minneapolis, Minnesota and am the eldest of the three children of Richard and Joan Grossman.
 My father Richard is the eldest of the five sons of Norman Bud and Alene Grossman.
 Bud is the second of the three children of Max and Ida Grossman.

 For many years I thought it would be wonderful to hire a professional genealogist in order to learn something about the origins of the Grossman family.
 I approached my grandfather Bud with the idea in the summer of 1996, just after completing my pre-doctoral coursework in art history at Columbia University in New York.
 Grandpa was just as enthusiastic as I was, but did not think it necessary to hire a professional genealogist.
 Instead, he proposed that I research the project on my own!
 He would cover the costs provided I carry out the work.
 Realizing the importance of setting down the testimony of our senior relatives, particularly those who knew our foreign-born ancestors personally, I temporarily set my dissertation work aside and dedicated myself to the task.
 I reasoned that I and my cousins would one day be thankful to have something to tell our future children and grandchildren if they should ever question us about the origins of our family.